-During freshman year, most students have to focus on how to manage a new school, interact with teachers and classmates, and understand the scheduling concerns that come with high school life.
-Junior and Senior year are often geared towards academic independence which encompasses taking the SAT/ACT exam, researching colleges, and beginning the application process for secondary education.
+During freshman year, most students are focused on acclimating to life as a high schooler.
+Junior and senior year are often geared towards academic independence, which includes taking the SAT/ACT exams, researching colleges, and beginning the application process for secondary education.
 Sophomore year represents a unique transition period.

 Sophomore year of high school is a transitional period for many students.

-Sophomore year, with its transitional feel and element of freedom, makes it a great time to take some major steps in the right direction when it comes to understanding future goals.
-It is a time to 1) start thinking about colleges 2) make plans to better understand the college application process, and 3) pursue avenues that can build an academic resume.
+Sophomore year is a great time to take some initial steps toward success in the college application process.
+It is a time to start thinking about colleges, make plans to better understand the college application process, and pursue opportunities for academic and extracurricular growth.

-To better understand how sophomore year can help you prepare for college, take a look at 5 things to think about when you are a sophomore in high school.
+To help you better understand how sophomore year can help you prepare for college, here are 5 things to think about as a sophomore in high school.

 #1: Start talking about life outside of school

-Life as a sophomore student can be slightly different from the rest.
-You are no longer learning how to survive life as a freshman, and you don’t have the stress (harder classes, SAT prep, college applications) that comes with being a junior or senior in high school.
+As a sophomore, you are no longer learning how to survive life as a freshman, and you don’t yet have the stress (advanced classes, SAT prep, college applications) that comes with being a junior or senior in high school.

 So, take this time to begin thinking about life outside of school.
-Hone in on your interests and strengths and start to really think about what you may want to do when you get older.
-Take your time to explore numerous job fields and career paths that interest you.
-Pursuing the right career is about finding a job that is meaningful and enjoyable, so take your sophomore year of high school to get a feel for what you may want to do in your life beyond school.
+Home in on your interests and strengths and start to really think about what you may want to do when you get older.
+Take some time to research and explore various job fields and career paths that interest you.
+Think about your strengths and start to identify paths where you can best use those talents.
+Ultimately, there’s no way to know unless you start trying things!

 #2: Start thinking about College

-Though it may seem early, sophomore year is a great time to start tossing ideas around when it comes to potential colleges.
-You don’t have to worry about touring or the application process as of yet, rather take this time to start a list of colleges and universities that you may want to attend.
+Though it may seem early, sophomore year is a great time to begin considering potential colleges.
+You don’t have to worry about touring or the application process yet – rather, take this time to begin creating a list of colleges and universities that you want to learn more about.
 Have conversations with the people around you about their college experience and begin to envision yourself on a college campus living your best life.
 This is an excellent time to consider what you may like about a college.
 Would you prefer a smaller private school or a large public university?
 Would you rather stay in state, or do you envision yourself spreading your wings in a faraway location?

 #3: Begin thinking about the SAT/ACT exams

 A year-long study plan provides you with plenty of time to understand the content, fine-tune your strengths, address conceptual or strategic weaknesses, and become familiar with the time requirements.
-Take a look at the following blogs to better understand why studying your sophomore years is a good idea.
+Look at the following blogs to better understand why studying in your sophomore year is a good idea.

 #4: Build out your college resume

-Freshman year was about exploring the high school environment and getting your feet wet; take sophomore year to get more involved in extracurricular activities and outreach programs offered at your school.
+Freshman year is about exploring the high school environment and getting your feet under you.
+Use your sophomore year to get more deeply involved in extracurricular activities and outreach programs offered at your school.
 While colleges love a great GPA, they also love students that are well-rounded and have experienced all high school has to offer.
 Try to focus your time on one or two activities/sports/clubs that really mean something to you.
 Colleges want to see not only that you were in clubs but also that you made significant, genuine contributions.
 They do NOT care about a mere list of multiple club memberships.

 #5:Focus on your academics

-Junior year is typically academically challenging; it is the year where your course load gets more demanding and classes become more advanced.
-Junior year is also the time where you take the SAT/ACT exam and begin the college application process.
-With this said, use your sophomore year of high school to “prep” for the challenges ahead.
-Dive into classwork, labs, and projects to make sure you are 100% ready for what your next years in high school send your way.
-Utilize this time to better understand your studies and build good habits when it comes to studying.
+Junior year is traditionally the most academically challenging; it is the year where your course load gets more demanding and classes become more advanced.
+Junior year is also when you take the SAT/ACT and begin the college application process.
+Your sophomore year is an important preparation time for the challenges ahead.
+Getting good grades in your AP classes will require a strong foundation in those subjects.
+Utilize sophomore year to better understand your studies and develop solid study habits.

 Sophomore year is a great time to really prep for the rest of high school and get ready for the college application process.
-It is a transitional year that, when done correctly, can lay a solid foundation for what comes next.
-Take this time to properly plan for your future and set yourself up for success in your junior year and beyond.
+It is a transitional year that, when done correctly, can lay a solid foundation for your future.
+Take this time to properly plan and set yourself up for success in your junior year and beyond!